-BEACOPP is a chemotherapy regimen reserved for late-stage Hodgkin disease.
+BEACOPP is a chemotherapy regimen reserved for late-stage HD.
 It is effective but can increase risk for developing secondary cancers such as leukemia.
 People who are treated with BEACOPP should receive long-term follow-up care to monitor for side effects from this therapy.
 BEACOPP consists of 7 drugs:

 - Vincristine (Oncovin)

 - Failed to respond to at least two prior multidrug chemotherapy regimens and who are not candidates for autologous stem cell transplantation

 - Undergone a transplant but have not been helped by it or are at high risk for the disease returning

 Brentuximab works by targeting CD-30, a protein found on Hodgkin cancer cells.
 The drug is given by intravenous infusion.
 The most common side effects are neutropenia, peripheral sensory neuropathy, fatigue, nausea, and anemia.
 A more serious but rare side effect is the brain disorder progressive multifocal leukoencephalopathy (PML).